 It is simply amounts to the dumbing down of the pack industry.

 It makes little sense to carry 20 lbs in a 1 lb. pack and be shit-faced miserable all day long when another lb. would solve the problem, and also have the capability to carry even more weight when needed.
-When I started making packs back in the 70s I was asked to put frames in many of the frameless packs of the time, including Rivendales, Ultima-Thules, YakPaks...this list goes on! .
-The new crop is just as bad as the old crop and would benefit greatly from more support.
+When I started making packs back in the 70s I was asked to put frames in many of the frameless packs of the time, including Rivendales, Ultima-Thules, YakPaks...this list goes on, and I did!
+The newest crop of frameless packs would benefit greatly from more support.
 Weight is not the only thing that creates fatigue - mental as well as physical misery causes it.

 Call it what it is; misery.
 I have to laugh when I read in chatrooms that such and such a pack is comfortable with 20 lbs but can't handle 25 lbs.
 If you see a review like that, run the other way laughing!
 What they really mean is that it is less miserable with only 20 lbs.!!!
 20 lbs in one of our packs is like carrying a Zero weight load in comparison.
 Stop wasting your time and your trips.